SerhiiCho/timeago-docs/docs/versions/v3/what-is-timeago.md

 - 🚀 Regular, non-breaking updates
 - 🕰️ Unix timestamp parsing
 - ⏱️ Support for date-time strings in the `YYYY-MM-DD HH:MM:SS` format
-- 📆 Compatibility with time.Time from the Go standard library
+- 📆 Compatibility with `time.Time` struct from the Go standard library
 - 📝 Detailed [CHANGELOG.md](https://github.com/SerhiiCho/timeago/blob/main/CHANGELOG.md) for all updates and features
 - 📖 Thorough documentation for ease of use